JeanBaptisteServais/SYNERGO/README.md

 Hi i'm jb... ect

-d'ont be strict with notation and maths technic, i'm beginner, i repeated it 3/4 times and this is just begening my third years as a glasses man
+d'ont be strict with notation and maths technic, i'm beginner, i repeated it 3/4 times; and i begening my third years as a glasses man

 https://synergo2.herokuapp.com/